lacsed/Food_Industry_Didactic_Plant/README.md

 ![DiagramaProcesso](https://github.com/user-attachments/assets/c0f4e49f-f655-417e-a9c4-25ce678d64ac)

 The Food Industry prototype is designed to showcase a simulated industrial process involving various components:

+## Features
+- **Tank R:** Water reservoir.
+- **Tank M:** Where the Cleaning, Grinding, Pasteurization and Drying processes take place.
+- **Tank F:** Where the Fermentation, Mixing and Cooking processes take place.
+- **Agitators:** Acts in the Cleaning, Mixing and Fermentation processes.
+- **Mixer or Bottom Paddle:** Acts in the Mixing process.
+- **Exhaust/Ventilation Fan:** In the Grinding process, it rotates to the right and acts as an exhaust fan.
+In the Drying process, it rotates to the left and acts as a ventilation fan.
+- **Grinder:** Acts in the Grinding process.
+- **Heaters:** Acts in the Fermentation, Pasteurization and Cooking processes.
+- **Collers:** Acts in the Fermentation and Pasteurization processes.
+- **Water Pumps:** Responsible for filling and emptying the tanks in all processes.

 ## Events
 |EVENT |DESCRIPTION                                            |TYPE           |
 |------|-------------------------------------------------------|---------------|